 FY-2024 includes no premium increase.
-FY-2025 through FY-2027 includes a 6% premium increase
+A 14.25% increase is planned for FY-2025 with an additional increase of 6% per year for FY-2026 through FY-2028 includes a 6% premium increase.

 Workers Compensation & Unemployment Compensation

 Workers Compensation is expected to remain at about 0.6% of wages for this five year forecast which is in line with recent historic growth.
 Unemployment Compensation (UC) has been negligible.